PiotrMakarewicz/deploy/oracle/README.md

 ansible-playbook oracle/tasks/main.yml -e mode=deploy
 ```

-### 7. Change the IP address in `environments/oracle/hosts` to the public IP of the new instance
+### 7. Change the IP address in `environments/oracle/hosts` to the public IP of the new instance and `roles/backend/defaults/main.yml`

 ### 8. Start yaptide on the instance